-Let me ask you a question, what's the difference between cycling and Spinning?
-If you don't know what they are, give me a moment to explain.
+What's the difference between cycling and Spinning?
 Cycling is riding a bike in a conventional sense, perhaps to pop to the shops, for enjoying the scenery, commuting to work or even competing in the Tour De France.
 Spinning is like an exercise bike on steroids.
-The bike is stationary, meaning it doesn't move, to which many cyclists would remark "what's the point of that?".
+The bike is stationary, to which many cyclists would remark "what's the point of that?".
 They're both good for exercise, but which is better?

 Cycling can be done in various terrains, be it flat or hills.
 But each cyclist has little to no control over the terrain.
 Also, there are associated risks with cycling that hamper cyclists' fitness goals.
 Firstly, the weather is not always on your side.
 Second, if you live in an urban area, there are chances of collisions with vehicles, or even more likely, pedestrians.
 This is especially true if you want to use music to help motivate you because it's difficult to listen to music and focus on the road ahead of you.
 Even if you're riding in rural areas, there are issues such as needing to make sure you're back home before dark, and not risk being stranded miles from home because your bike has a puncture.

 I hope you're aware of interval exercise, often referred to as high-intensity interval training, which I'll describe in more detail in a future lesson.
 But the key takeaway is knowing that exercising in bursts of intensity, with rest moments, is proven as much more effective for bringing about changes to your levels of fitness, than doing the same level of intensity throughout.